-- 55.4 The Regional Structure is based on a strategy to accommodate growth in Halton to 2051 as follows: - a) for population and employment growth between 2022 and 2041, directing growth to the Urban Areas within the Regional Urban Boundary as shown on Map 1 and in accordance with the distribution of population and employment in Table 1; and - b) for population and employment growth between 2041 and 2051, planning for growth by amendment to this Plan and in manner that supports the Regional Urban Structure and considers the need for additional land outside the Regional Urban Boundary in accordance with the framework set out in Sections 77(7) and 77(7.1) of this Plan. - 56.
-Guided by Halton's planning vision, policies in this Plan are developed to ensure the integrity, maintenance and enhancement of the Regional Structure.
+- 55.4 The Regional Structure is based on a strategy to accommodate population and employment growth in Halton to 2051 by directing growth to the Urban Areas within the Regional Urban Boundary as shown on Map 1 and in accordance with the distribution of population and employment in Table 1. - 56.
+Guided by Halton's planning vision, policies in this Plan are developed to ensure the integrity, maintenance and enhancement of the Regional Structure. - 56.1 Through a future Amendment to this Plan as part of the current municipal comprehensive review, the Region will update Table 2 and 2a, and associated table footnotes, to the planning horizon of 2051.